-ALCSD uses NIMS for a collaborative and consistent incident management system in an emergency.
+ALCS uses a system that allows for collaborative and consistent incident management in an emergency.
 Five major components make up this systems approach: Preparedness, Communications and Information Management, Resource Management, Command and Management, and Ongoing Management and Maintenance.
-These critical components are addressed in detail within the District-level School Safety Plan.
+These critical components are addressed in detail within the district-level School Safety Plan.